 Above all, the mentor-mentee relationship is designed to provide both parties with value.
 A good mentor takes the time to understand their mentee’s goals and works to support them while a good mentee listens and takes on board the advice of their mentor.

-What skills do you need to be a mentor?
+What skills do employees need to be a mentor?

-As a mentor, knowing your role is a skill in and of itself – but what are some of the other skills you need to be successful in this role?
-We've covered this extensively in our blog post, How to know if you'll be a great mentor
+When preparing a mentor, helping them understand their role is a skill in and of itself—but what are some of the other skills they need to be successful in this role?
+We've covered this extensively in our blog post, How to know if you'll be a great mentor.

 In the meantime, here's the tl;dr: